Libya closes Tripoli's Mitiga airport after missiles fired

-TRIPOLI (Reuters) - The only functioning airport in Libya’s capital Tripoli closed on Thursday after missiles were fired toward it, causing chaos and fear among passengers, airport authorities said.
+TRIPOLI, Feb 13 (Reuters) - The only functioning airport in Libya’s capital Tripoli closed on Thursday after missiles were fired towards it, causing chaos and fear among passengers, airport authorities said.

 No further details were immediately available.
 It was not clear whether any projectiles struck the airport itself, located on Tripoli’s eastern outskirts, or its runways.